The Employment Law Review: Global Diversity and International Employment

 i Positive discrimination

 Although most countries have laws prohibiting discrimination against members of protected classes, some jurisdictions have gone a step further by enacting laws requiring positive discrimination (i.e., the practice of giving an advantage to a certain group to increase diversity or combat prejudice).
 In the United Kingdom, for example, employers are legally required to implement 'positive action' in their recruitment processes under the Equality Act 2010.
 The Act allows employers to favour an applicant if the employer believes the individual experiences a 'disadvantage connected to the [protected] characteristic' and that positive discrimination will 'enable or encourage persons who share the protected characteristic to overcome or minimise that disadvantage'.
 A similar regulation was signed into law in 2007 in South Africa.
 The European Union has also passed regulations that allow for participating Member States to take positive action to promote workplace equality.2 In 2019, members of the US House of Representatives passed a similar piece of legislation, also named the Equality Act, which would amend and expand the landmark Civil Rights Act of 1964 to embrace a more robust vision of equality, banning discrimination in various areas of people's lives, including employment, public education, housing and credit, among others, on the basis of gender, sexual orientation and gender identity.
-Although the bill never passed in the second congressional chamber, the US Senate, and so did not become law, President Biden has said the Equality Act is a top legislative priority during his first 100 days in office.
+Although the bill never passed in the second congressional chamber, the US Senate, and so did not become law, President Biden remains publicly committed to passage of the Equality Act.